The curriculum for this two-year program consists of:

 Core Gynaecologic Oncology

-The fellows will be expected to have extensive knowledge of the etiology, work-up, and management of gynaecologic malignancies, including uterine (endometrial), ovarian, cervical, vaginal, and vulvar cancers, and gestational trophoblastic neoplasia.
+The fellows will develop extensive knowledge of the etiology, work-up, and management of gynaecologic malignancies, including uterine (endometrial), ovarian, cervical, vaginal, and vulvar cancers, and gestational trophoblastic neoplasia.
 This includes the spectrum of care from prevention and screening, to surgery, adjuvant therapy, treatment of recurrences, and principles of palliative care.
-There is a large volume of radical surgery as well as minimally invasive surgery, and outpatient clinics at the BC Cancer Agency and Vancouver General Hospital.
+There is a large volume of radical surgery as well as minimally invasive surgery, and outpatient clinics at BC Cancer – Vancouver Centre and Vancouver General Hospital.

-The fellows will be expected to have a working knowledge of the basic sciences and physics of radiation therapy, including the mechanism of action, radiation sources, principles and techniques of dosimetry, and the prevention and management of acute and chronic radiation toxicity to the bowel, urinary tract, vagina, and vulva.
+The fellows will develop a working knowledge of the basic sciences and physics of radiation therapy, including the mechanism of action, radiation sources, principles and techniques of dosimetry, and the prevention and management of acute and chronic radiation toxicity to the bowel, urinary tract, vagina, and vulva.

-The fellows will be expected to have an in-depth knowledge of chemotherapeutic agents for gynaecologic malignancies, including mechanism of action, indications for use, dosing, adverse effects, prevention and management of toxicity and acute chemotherapy reactions.
+The fellows will develop an in-depth knowledge of chemotherapeutic agents for treatment of gynaecologic malignancies, including mechanism of action, indications for use, dosing, adverse effects, prevention and management of toxicity and acute chemotherapy reactions.